 At Bruce Castle Museum and Archives we are committed to collecting community histories and cultural memories that tell the story of our borough - our people, places and events.
 We want to continue developing our collections of oral histories, photographs, objects and archive material, that tell stories about the people from our diverse communities with links to Haringey.

-Everyone's stories are of value and significance - be it the memories of those from the 'Windrush Generation' to people campaigning and protesting for the Black Lives Matter movement today.
+Everyone's stories are of value and significance - be it the memories of those from the 'Windrush Generation' to people campaigning and protesting for Black Lives Matter.

 If you have, or know someone with their own recollections and stories, and would like to add them to our collections at Bruce Castle Museum and Archive, please contact firstname.lastname@example.org for more information.

-Haringey Libraries hold permanent African-Caribbean book collections at Wood Green, Marcus Garvey and Hornsey Libraries.
+Haringey Libraries hold permanent African-Caribbean book collections in each branch library.
 Titles included in the collections are marked "A/C" on the spine and range from classic to contemporary fiction, biographies, history and much more.

 To find out more visit the Haringey Libraries pages.